ewpratten/ewpratten.com/about.md

 ## Chat with me
 If you want to contact me, you can do so via email (ewpratten @ \<this website's domain name\>).

 I use PGP keys (mt keys and history are listed below), so feel free to contact me securely via GPG.
-If you don't trust Microsoft (owns GitHub, who hosts this site) to serve you the correct file, you can find my key on []() and []().

 My current PGP key fingerprint is: `3D98 479A DE42 85A3 21F6 6DE4 DAB2 7917 6352 D880`.
 ```